eggplantbren/CricketInfo/README.md

 ## Some basic results

+These are all for datasets of 100 innings.

 For the constant hazard model, the average depth is 8.607 +- 0.044, so the conditional (differential) entropy is 2.393 +- 0.044 nats.
 The differential entropy of the prior is 4.350 nats.